Day 1 - Depart U.S. / Fly overnight to Munich

 Heritage Site.
 These primitive houses on stilts look remarkably modern, which

-We will make our way inland to the town of Salem for a
+We will make our way inland through fields and forests to the town of Salem for a

 This afternoon take some time to swim and relax at the